rdf4cpp/rdf4cpp/README.md

 ⚠️ This repo is work-in-progress!
-Before v0.1.0 all APIs are considered unstable and might be subject to change. ⚠️
+Before v0.1.0 all APIs are considered unstable and might be subject to change. ⚠️ ⚠️ rdf4cpp uses Conan 1 and is not compatible with Conan 2. ⚠️

 # rdf4cpp

 rdf4cpp aims to be a stable, modern RDF library for C++.